-Yutyrannus (yoo-tee-ran-us) was a big, strong hunter like its cousin T. rex.
+Yutyrannus (yoo-tee-ran-us) was a big, strong hunter like its cousin Tyrannosaurus rex.
 Like T. rex, it could walk on two legs.
 This dinosaur also had huge jaws and sharp teeth for eating meat.
-But unlike its cousin, this dinosaur was covered with fluffy feathers.
+But unlike its cousin, this dinosaur was covered with spiky feathers.
 They may have used these feathers to stay warm and show off for other dinosaurs.

-Coelophysis (see-low-FIGH-sis) was a small, fast hunter that ran on two legs.
+that ran on two legs.
 It had sharp claws for catching and holding small animals.
 And it had lots of sharp, jagged teeth for biting and eating them.
 One Coelophysis fossil was found with small lizard-like animals in its belly.
 This was probably what the dinosaur ate right before it died.
 Small lizard-like animals may have been a typical meal for all Coelophysis.